High Pavement Chapel: History

 In 1864 the congregation opened a daughter church, Christ Church, Peas Hill.
 This survived until 1932.

 The current building was opened in 1876, built to a design of the architect Stuart Colman, of Bristol.
 It was used as a place of worship for Unitarians until 1982.
 It was then converted into the Nottingham Lace Museum, but this venture proved financially unviable.
 The building was then converted to its current use, as a Pitcher and Piano public house.
 The current congregation, Nottingham Unitarians, affiliated with the General Assembly of Unitarian and Free Christian Churches, are now based nearby at 3 Plumptre Street, Nottingham NG1 1JL, a former lace factory where items of lace were finished.

+Sunday School

+There appears to be some discrepancy about the beginning of the Sunday School.
+It celebrated its 50th Anniversary in 1854, suggesting a start date of 1804 but celebrated its centenary in 1905, giving a start date of 1805.
+New school rooms were provided in 1805, so this may the cause of the discrepancy.
+The School was founded by the Rev James Taylor.

+The Sunday School Window was unveiled by Miss Hannah Guilford,(1839-1936) the President of the Sunday School in October 1906 during an anniversary service conducted by Rev Gertrud von Petzold M.A. of Leicester.
+Petzold (1876-1952), a German Lutheran, was the first woman to preach at the High Pavement Chapel in October 1904.
+She was repatriated to Germany in July 1915.